-The current wording and content makes it unclear as to the intended substance of the duty, including in terms of level.
-Given the lack of substance, some of the KSBs simply reiterate the duty itself; e.g. S32 and B2.
+The current wording and content make the intended substance of the duty unclear, including in terms of level.
+Given this lack of substance, some of the KSBs simply reiterate the duty itself; e.g. S32 and B2.

 The KSBs would need to be strengthened by reference to the following: